escidoc/escidoc-core-admin/doc/readme.txt

 will be overwritten with the new content.
 Please be sure to do a backup of your policies if you had modified them in the meantime.

+If the migration process terminated unexpectedly then you will get an inconsistent database.
+In that case the only way to proceed is to restore the backup, fix the problem which caused the migration process to fail and run the migration again.

 2.)
 Migration of Fedora Repository
 ----------------------------------